Close

 Step 1: Determine Your Visa Category

 Identify the appropriate visa type based on your travel purpose.
 Nicaragua offers tourist visas for leisure travel, business visas for commercial activities, and transit visas for brief stopovers.
-Verify duration requirements and entry restrictions specific to your nationality.
+Verify duration requirements and entry restrictions specific to your nationality, as the Ministry of the Interior issued Provision 002-2026 in February 2026, updating the official list of countries whose citizens do or do not require a visa to enter Nicaragua.

 Step 2: Gather Required Documentation